TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/9-Rendering-the-output-with-fluid.rst

 All front end templates can be found in :file:`EXT:blog_example/Resources/Private/Templates` by default.
 There for example are the two subfolders *Blog* and *Post*.
-Since the call was made by the ``indexAction()`` of the ``BlogController`` fluid searches in the folder *Blog* for a file named *index* and - if not setup up differently - the suffix *.html*.
+Since the call was made by the ``indexAction()`` of the ``BlogController`` fluid searches in the folder *Blog* for a file named *Index* and - if not setup up differently - the suffix *.html*.
 So every action method has its own template.
 Possible other formats are e.g. *.pdf*, *.json* or *.xml*.
 In table 3.1 you can find some examples for these convention.